-- The RS232 connector provides data to your PC via a standard (pin 1 to pin 1) serial cable.
-There is no hardware or software flow control.
-Only pins 2,3, and 5 are used. - Pins 2 and 3 of the Control Bus "RJ" jack connect to the track. - Normally power for the analyzer is supplied from an external 9-12 volt DC power supply through the 3.5mm phone jack (tip positive) or the Cab Bus RJ-12 connector (pin 2 -ground, pin 5 -positive).
+- The RS232 connector provides data to your PC via a standard (pin 1 to pin 1) serial cable. - Pins 2 and 3 of the Control Bus "RJ" jack connect to the track. - Normally power for the analyzer is supplied from an external 9-12 volt DC power supply through the 3.5mm phone jack (tip positive) or the Cab Bus RJ-12 connector (pin 2 -ground, pin 5 -positive).
 Using an external "wall wart" supply enables use of the opto-isolator feature of the analyzer.
 The DCC Analyzer can be powered from the track by installing jumpers JP1 and JP2 if you are sure there is NO ground sneak path (such as when a laptop computer is used).